How Do Personal Interactions Benefit Memory Care Residents?

 Timing and Location Are Also Important

-No one can feel 100% all of the time, so communities that provide memory care in Texas have team members who plan social visits and events when their residents are feeling up for it.
-For example, seniors with Alzheimer’s can have more energy and focus earlier in the day.
-They also tend to thrive in calmer, uncluttered environments.
+No one has the energy to socialize all the time.
+Communities that provide memory care in Texas have team members who plan social visits and events when their residents feel up for it.
+For example, seniors with Alzheimer’s can have more energy and focus earlier in the day in calmer, uncluttered environments.

 Personal Interactions Can Be Fun, Too

-Dementia residents often enjoy playing video and board games and in some cases, these activities can improve executive function.
-Personal interactions like these can improve their planning and organizational skills and the fun experiences may help alleviate anxiety and depression.
-Caregivers can assist in putting together puzzles, playing Bingo or checkers, and teaching them to use memory apps like Mindmate and Cognifit.
+Dementia residents often enjoy playing video games and visiting familiar places.
+These activities can improve executive function, and personal interactions like these can improve their planning and organizational skills.
+Fun experiences may also help alleviate anxiety and depression.
+Caregivers can assist in putting together puzzles, playing Bingo or checkers, and teaching them to use memory apps like MindMate and CogniFit.

 Deciding on the right memory care community is one of the most important decisions you’ll ever need to make.
 Contact The Philomena in Kyle, Texas, to learn all about our uniquely Austin assisted living care and memory services.